million-monkeys/Monkey-Memory/README.md

 * Static buffers, these buffers are allocated once and kept for the lifetime of the `BufferPool`.
 * Dynamic buffers, these are buffers that are allocated on demand and released all at once at a sync point (eg once per game frame)

 Ironically, static buffers are allocated dynamically on demand while dynamic buffers are allocated once statically on creation.
+Allocating a static buffer is an expensive operation, as memory must be allocated for it, but allocating a dynamic buffer from the pool is cheap (incrementing an atomic integer).

 Creating a `BufferPool`:
 ```cpp